 Duration of Scholarship: one academic year.

-How to Apply: Eligible applicants should complete an online application
+How to Apply for Church of Scotland/Desmond Tutu Masters Scholarships: Eligible applicants should complete an online application

 - In order to gain access to the scholarship application system applicants must have applied for admission to the University of Edinburgh.
 Please note that, following the submission of an application for admission, it can take up to ten working days for all system checks to be completed and for access to be granted.

 - The online scholarship application form is located in EUCLID and can be accessed via MyEd our web based information portal at https://www.myed.ed.ac.uk